 During the remaining three Family Club sessions we had great fun playing board games, decorating biscuits and creating beautiful blossom tree paintings, where we used the bottom of a large plastic bottle to print blossom onto our trees.

 We had a fabulous afternoon enjoying our Forest School activities.
 We created the most amazing pictures using natural resources.
-We had no idea that there were so many different leaves and petals within our school.
+We had no idea that there were so many different leaves, twigs, grasses and petals within our school.